-TCYBA Grade 3/4 Pilot 3 X 3 Program
+TCYBA Grade Three/Four 3 X 3 Program

-With greater time on task (more touches and playing time for everyone) Tri-City Youth Basketball feels that an adjustment to programming at this development level will provide a high-quality experience for youth basketball players creating a positive experience which will help foster their passion as they grow with the sport.
+With greater time on task (more touches and playing time for everyone) Tri-City Youth Basketball feels that the adjustment to programming at this development level will provide a high-quality experience for youth basketball players creating a positive experience which will help foster their passion as they grow with the sport.

 This initiative has received unanimous support from the TCYBA Board and from our National Sports Organization.
 “Canada Basketball is in support of younger athletes playing 3x3 instead of 5 on 5 in the early stages of development.
 The opportunity to touch the ball and have more meaningful participation in the competition makes the activity more fun for the children and more likely to keep them active while learning to play basketball”.
 “Congratulations on this initiative.
 I’m sure it will be very successful”, - Michele O’Keefe, President and CEO, Canada Basketball.